Hefeweizen/break-fix/README.md

 1. We could distribute a box that starts out broken, without evidence of how it got that way?
   * I want the vagrant file to be clean.
 A person should always start from a known good point.
 This allows a couple things:
-  1. study in advance - the student gets a good understanding of what a working environment is like
+    1. Study in advance; the student gets a good understanding of what a working environment is like
-  1. if they fubar an environment - vagrant destroy, vagrant up gets them back to a known good point
+    1. If a user FUBARs an environment ```vagrant destroy -f && vagrant up``` gets them back to a known good point
-  1. we only have to write break scripts, not fix scripts as well. - it's easier to write breaks than fixes.
+    1. We only have to write break scripts, not fix scripts as well; it's easier to write breaks than fixes.